Economy of Wales: Services & high value-added employment

 In recent years, the service sector in Wales has seen above average growth; however in 2005 its share of GVA was small compared with most other regions of the UK.
 Wales does not have a favourable occupational structure, and a relatively high proportion of jobs are in public administration, health and education.
 Compared to more prosperous parts of the UK, Wales lacks high value added service sector employment in sectors such as finance, business services and research and development.
 This is partly due to a weaker agglomeration effect, due to the small size of towns and cities in Wales compared to regions within the UK and small countries.
 Wales like Northern Ireland has relatively few high value-added employment in sectors such as finance and research and development, attributable in part to a comparative lack of 'economic mass' (i.e. population) – Wales lacks a large metropolitan centre.
 The lack of high value-added employment is reflected in lower economic output per head relative to other regions of the UK – in 2002 it stood at 90 per cent of the EU25 average and around 80 per cent of the UK average.
 In June 2008, Wales became the first nation to be awarded Fairtrade Status.

+Social Care

+Social care in Wales is managed by 22 different local authorities, who arrange and fund support for eligible individuals.
+More than 1200 organisations provide social care services within Wales, with a 2025 study finding that every £1 spent on social care, lead to a £2.78 worth of socioeconomic benefit.
+In 2025 around 85,000 people in Wales were employed by social care providers, on an avarage salary of £24,124 a year.